Classics Illustrated: 1989–present: First Classics, Inc.

 First Classics, Inc., formed in 1989, eventually took over management of the Classics Illustrated rights licensed to First Publishing (formerly First Comics) by the Frawley Corporation.

 Starting in 2002, First Classics enlisted Jack Lake Productions (JLP) of Canada to produce Classics Illustrated and Classics Illustrated Junior books based on the original Gilberton lineup, many of them remastered by JLP.

 In August 2011, First Classics purchased the rights to the Classics Illustrated family of books from Frawley Corporation.

 In 2020, First Classics and Jack Lake Productions settled their long-running dispute over the rights to Classics Illustrated.
 Some main outcomes of the settlement were that Jack Lake Productions and the artists involved with the CI book remastering will be cited in books that use the remastered art, and reaffirmation of First Classics as the rights holder to Classics Illustrated.

 Through the years, First Classics worked with Trajectory, Inc. to license Classics Illustrated throughout the world, and also to create and make available many titles in the Classics Illustrated family of books in e-book format.
 First Classics currently publishes these e-books.

 Classics Illustrated continues to be published throughout the world in various languages through license from First Classics.
-In English, Classic Comic Store of the UK publishes much of the Classics Illustrated lineup.
+In English, Classic Comic Store (CCS Books) of the UK re-publishes much of the Classics Illustrated lineup.